catseye/SixtyPical/doc/SixtyPical.md

 Reads from src and writes to dest.

 *   It is illegal if dest is a register or if dest is read-only.
-*   It is illegal if dest does not occur in the WRITES lists of the current routine.
+*   It is illegal if dest does not occur in the WRITES of the current routine.
 *   It is illegal if src is not of same type as dest.
 *   It is illegal if src is uninitialized.